elibroftw/blog.elijahlopez.ca/content/posts/monero-vs-privacy-coins.md

 Secret Network claims to be private, but the blockchain explorer says otherwise.
 I have more bad news.

 Let's open their [website](https://scrt.network/).
 It looks nice, I'll give them that.
 However, suppose I'm interested in owning SCRT.
-I scroll down and see "Get Started."
-I click that, and see Store SCRT.
-I click it, and scroll down to the bottom.
-Then I see 4 options available.
-Keplr is promoted, so I click the link.
-Guess what?
-All four option "links" take me to the top of the page!
-Anyways, I decided to search up Keplr.
-Guess what again?
-Keplr only has a Chrome wallet.

-So you expect people who care about privacy to use a browser to transact privately and not just that, a specific browser.
-Chrome!
-I use Firefox!
+I go to the page with the wallets and Keplr doesn't support Firefox, neither does Cosmostation, and the second option requires signing up!
+Privacy but you need to use Chrome?
+Privacy is interlinked with freedom.
+You simply can't have one without the other and claim supremacy.

 The bare minimum for any crypto project is a working desktop GUI wallet that doesn't require additional dependencies.
 I thought Monero's GUI lacks some UX, but amongst the competition, it ranks at the top.

 ## MimbleWimble (Grin, Litecoin)